AmanGotchu/RandaoZKP/README.md

 off chain integrations.
 This can be done by having smart contracts commit to future values of RanDAO (possibly with a Verifiable Delay Function on top), which is effectively ungameable despite the known "k-bits" biasability of the beacon chain's implementation of RanDAO.

-## Install Instructions
+## Instructions

-To use our files, you will have to
+To use our code to generate and verify block hashes, you will have to

 (1) Copy `.env_` into `.env` and set the environment variable `RPC_API_KEY=""` and `RPC_URL` to your preferred RPC provider.
 We have tested our scripts with Infura.

-(2) We assume that the universal trusted setup powers of tau file has been downloaded and mounted/placed in `/powers-of-tau/powersOfTau28_hez_final_25.ptau`. this is configurable in `circuits/build_single_block.sh`.
+(2) We assume that the [universal trusted setup powers of tau file](https://github.com/weijiekoh/perpetualpowersoftau) has been downloaded and mounted/placed in
+`/powers-of-tau/powersOfTau28_hez_final_25.ptau`. this is configurable in `circuits/build_single_block.sh`, which compiles the circom circuits and generates/validates an example proof for block `15705750`.

+(3) optional - use our provided [Dockerfile](Dockerfile) to run the code with necessary requirements.
+It may be helpful to create a dedicated volume with the powers of tau file and mount it onto the runtime.

 ## Block Header Processing
 Block headers are preprocessed into an RLP encoded format prior to hashing.
 We provide a script for generating blockheaders from an RPC provider in [scripts/getBlockHeaders.ts](scripts/getBlockHeaders.ts).

 ## TODO

+Complete the recursive zk-SNARKs so that arbitrary block hashes can be added onto the smart contract mapping.
+We expected circuit compilation times in excess of 24 hours, which prevented their readiness in time for the end of this hackathon.

 ## Related Projects